 - Released For Time Served

 - Be Released on a Pre-Trial Release Program

 - Own Recognizance

 The jail intake procedure takes you through each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- The first step is that you must answer some simple questions, such as what is your legal name, your address, birthdate and an emergency contact.
+- The first step is that you must answer some simple questions, such as what your legal name is, your address, birthdate and an emergency contact.

 - They’ll also ask about your psychological and medical history.